Skills

 After

-Moving forward, I’d start by validating the redesign through usability testing with analysts and internal teams.
-I’d also keep an eye on long-term usage data to surface deeper pain points and better inform iterations.
-If I had the chance to do this again, I’d collaborate earlier with developers and stakeholders together at once to align from the beginning and reduce back-and-forth.
+Moving forward, I’d start by validating the redesign through usability testing with analysts, users, and internal teams.
+I’d also keep an eye on long-term usage data to uncover deeper pain points and guide future iterations.

-Translating abstract requests into actionable design
+Translating abstract requests into actionable design meant:

 Communicating with non-designers in a technical setting